 Many believe that email is instantaneous.
 Depending on the current network status, email is often pretty darn quick.
 But there will be times due to network traffic or geographic issues that will cause email to take longer to get to the other side.

-Regardless of how speedy that email is received in your contact’s inbox, that doesn’t mean the recipient is required to drop all of their other responsibilities and immediately respond to your email.
+Regardless of how speedy that email is received in your contact’s email account, that doesn’t mean the recipient must drop all of their other responsibilities and immediately respond to your email.
 They may not even be online or in front of the computer checking email to know you’ve sent them a message.
-And, not everyone has their email on their smartphone either.

-What is the standard turn around time to send a business email response?
+What is the standard turnaround time to send a business email response?

 Short Answer: As fast as you can!

-Long Answer: I recommend at least within 24 hours (during business hours of course) if at all possible.
-If you cannot respond quickly, just send a note saying you will respond when you can do so in detail.
+Long Answer: I recommend at least within 24 hours (during business hours, of course) if at all possible.
+If you cannot respond quickly, send a note saying you will respond when you can do so in detail.

-Those who respond quickly and professionally will have the coveted opportunity to create a incontestable positive impression.
-While those who respond at their convenience may cause the Sender to wonder what delayed your response while your competitors beat you to the punch!
+Those who respond quickly and professionally will have the opportunity to create an incontestable positive impression.
+In contrast, those who respond at their convenience may cause the sender to wonder what delayed your response while your competitors beat you to the punch.

-If you are the Sender…
+If you are the sender…

 “But I want a reply!”